fromhere1989/ChatGithub/README.md

-Hellow, here I'm learning how to work with express-session.
+Hellow, here I'm learning how create chat.

 Next steps:
-- Add logout logic;
-- Add a 'phone book';
+- Add a 'phone book', where you can find someone to chat with;
 - Add chatrooms logic;
-- Add save logic for chatrooms(saving massage history for login user for every chatroom);